vanessasickles/2025-portfolio-11ty/src/projects/portfolio-site.md

 That's exactly what happened with this project.
 It's easy for me to design and build for everyone else -- they have branding, they have a style, and I just need to **create the best user experience I can that matches their brand**.
 But what represents *me?* That's a harder question for me to answer.

-In more recent years, to get "unstuck", I've just started building.
+In more recent years, to get "unstuck", **I've just started building**.
 Building gets me into the flow, rewarding me with exciting challenges to solve right off the bat, and if I need to go back to the drawing board for anything, I can.
 It also lets me get a feeling for how my scope will creep and what I want to build for fun in the future that I might need to visually plan for.
 So I just started building instead.
 I got 11ty set up, got my lightning-fast build system figured out, and scaffolded my base CSS the way I like.
 All was well!

 ### The issue with winging it
 **But this methodology came with another problem.** I wanted something new, but without anything planned, I started falling back into old patterns and old designs.
 Standard floating top navigation, centered content container, "Hi, I'm Vanessa" banner, skills section, projects section, contact.
 And it just felt-- boring.
 Just so, so lame.
 Intro banners always feel so awkward on a site where you're not totally sure who you're talking to.
 Of course, I'm building this to appeal to potential employers, but everyone has their individual vibes and if they're landing on my website, it's going to be from a place they already know my name and my summary (LinkedIn, resume, application).
 Is it really worth it to re-iterate so verbosely?

 From there, **I started asking more questions.** Do I really need a whole navigation bar for what's basically a Single Page Application?
 Is that a good use of screen real-estate?
 Who does that serve?
 Who finds it fun or useful when a navigation item is just an anchor link to something you've already read instead of taking you to a new page with more info?
 I certainly don't.

 So I went back to the drawing board.
 I looked at other portfolios for examples, and saw much of the format I was tired of repeated over and over.
 A part of me wondered if maybe there was a reason for that.
 What if this convention exists because it's a working strategy?
 Anecdotally, many of the portfolios that I saw in this layout belonged to either student, introductory, or freelance developers.
 Even as I looked through them, they all blended together; despite their names being front-and-center, I couldn't remember any that stuck out to me.
 The ones I *did* remember were the ones that broke out of this mold, not the ones that fit into it.
-So this gave me the confidence I needed to break out of this observed convention and into trying something new.
+So this gave me the confidence I needed to **break out of this observed convention and into trying something new.**

 ### Asking the right questions
 As always in design, content is king and less is more.
 So what if I started with the **bare minimum** that I needed and built up from there?
 This is how the typographical theme came about.